davidetaibi/sonarqube-anti-patterns-code-smells/README.md

 GNU Public License v2.

 <h2> How to install </h2>
-<p> -- Put the jar Antipatters.jar from the target folder in the plugins folder of your Sonarqube installation.</p>
+<p> -- Put the jar Antipatterns.0.1.jar from the target folder in the plugins folder of your Sonarqube installation.</p>
 <p> -- Restart the Sonarqube process in your machine. </p>